 To that end, WWG works to foster communication, coordination, and cooperation among individuals interested in conserving birds.

 In the WWG, if you come to the table, then you belong.

 Visit our independent website: wwgpif.org

-The WWG of PIF is made up of the 11 states throughout the west (Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, Wyoming), western Canadian Territories and Provinces (principally BC, Alberta, Yukon, NW Territories), and several western states in Mexico (Sonora, twice a year and bring together Federal, State, and NGO partners from three countries.
+The WWG of PIF is made up of the 13 US western states (Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, Wyoming), western Canadian Territories and Provinces (principally BC, Alberta, Yukon, NW Territories), and several western states in Mexico (Sonora, twice a year and bring together Federal, State, and NGO partners from three countries.
 All WWG meetings are open to anyone interested in bird conservation and we eagerly seek your contribution.

 Most of activities and resources are published on our main website.
 Check there for recent updates.

 The agenda is developing for the next WWG meeting.
 See that plus other meeting info, now, on the Meeting page!

 We can help you understand bird conservation laws and how to use conservation tools more effectively.
 Check out our materials from previous trainings!